BUEC500C1/camera-app-ljstaib/README.md

 Homework #4 for EC500 at Boston University, Spring 2021.
 Luke Staib (ljstaib@bu.edu) @2021.
 I chose Option 1, cloud based for this assignment.

+# Please see "FinalDemo.mp4" for a working demonstration of my application.

 # Builds
 I have built an Android Package File (APK) of this assignment.
 Please email me if you would like to see this.